MarwanRefaat/transcend/README.md

 How do we make life more like minecraft?
 Composable, creative, open, sandbox, shared yet owned, built collaboratively with shared resources and a general collective sense of community without compromising the importance of ego, individualism, and power.
 People want to feel powerful and people want to build wealth but they also want to be a part of something greater and contribute the wealth they made to something greater.
 Ownership can only be distributed if it's granted to start with.

+# Gallery

+[![GitHub is for Art](https://img.youtube.com/vi/7zUU5rV2Bhc/default.jpg)](https://youtu.be/7zUU5rV2Bhc)

-# To-Do
+# Running To-Do List

-- [ ] Tie Readme in with Notion to make more easily editable
-- [ ] Build an automation with Dall-E (scope out idea)
-- [ ] Add some rap lyrics on one of Jonah's beats as an early experiment
+## Engineering

+### GitHub

 - [x] Init repo and start the movement
-- [ ] GitHub action that automatically takes any .m4a file and converts to .mp3
+- [ ] GitHub action that automatically takes any .m4a file and converts to .mp3 (completed but broken)
-- [ ] Find one producer "in the wild" who would be interested in hopping on this experiment by contributing a stem
-- [ ] Incorporate Transcend to start opening accounts under the entity name
-- [ ] Create a Transcend DistroKid to distribute music to Spotify/Apple Music
 - [ ] Find a legible way to host video content on a GitHub README page
-- [ ] Start Y Combinator Application
 - [ ] Create guide for GitHub Codespace with pre-configured extensions
-- [ ] Test GitHub action for converting M4A to MP3
 - [ ] Add instructions to the songs.md file explaining the folder structure

-# Gallery

-[![GitHub is for Art](https://img.youtube.com/vi/7zUU5rV2Bhc/default.jpg)](https://youtu.be/7zUU5rV2Bhc)
+### Micro-Products

+- [ ] Build an automation with Dall-E for album covers (scope out idea)

+## Music

+- [ ] Add some rap lyrics on one of Jonah's beats as an early experiment

+## Distribution

+- [ ] Create a Transcend DistroKid to distribute music to Spotify/Apple Music

+## Outreach

+- [ ] Find one producer "in the wild" who would be interested in hopping on this experiment by contributing a stem

+## Legal

+- [ ] Incorporate Transcend to start opening accounts under the entity name

+## Fundraising

+- [x] Start Y Combinator Application